richard-viney/ig_markets/README.md

 ## Contributors

 This gem was originally written by Richard Viney.
-Other contributors will be warmly welcomed.